altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 "Ugh..."<br/>
 He was speaking with his daughter, but he felt like a cadet in the Military Academy waiting for a trainer to grade his answer.<br/>
 Freij ended the conversation.<br/>
-He said with a wave of his hand:
+He said with a wave of his hand:<br/>
 "Well, in any case, we just need to be wary of a night raid.
 We won’t relax our vigilance either.
 So put on your skirt!
 And go to church, it’s almost time for mass."<br/>
 "……"<br/>
 She wanted to continue writing, but put down her pen after a short pause.
 She sighed and picked up her skirt.<br/>
 Freij turned around.<br/>
-—Sigh, just what is my daughter thinking?
+—Sigh, just what is my daughter thinking?<br/>
-If she was really a “God child”, then God must have a hard time caring for this kid.<br/>
+If she was really a "God child", then God must have a hard time caring for this kid.<br/>
 The way the father and daughter sighed really resemble each other.<br/>
 The Belgaria Empire performed the night raid again and again.
 Aside from nights when the moon was clear without any clouds, they did so three times.<br/>
-And on the fifth evening—
+And on the fifth evening—<br/>
 The commander of the infantry, Second Grade Combat Officer Balasko barged into headquarters with his face flushed.<br/>
 "You want us to charge the fort tonight too?!"<br/>
 Regis laid planks onto the floor, making the place into a large table.
 He then laid paper as big as a carpet onto it, strung them together with threads, and wrote numbers on it.<br/>